wentelteefje/safe-merkleproofs/README.md

 // Output the proof
 console.log('Merkle Proof for "vitalik@buterin.ca":', proof);
 ```
-Running `node merkle.js` again will log the desired Merkle proof to the console:
+Executing `node merkle.js` again will print the Merkle proof for `vitalik@buterin.ca` to the console:
 ```bash
 Merkle Proof for "vitalik@buterin.ca": [
   '0x038a33cbcf36f6fe7f270188fc4cd48087cd6dddc2120d39d5e225191676183e',
   '0xfb228476e81f4e4edd4b9d5ed03ed5b54cf37e9098e3835ae6df6b92410a78f3'
 ]
 ```
-Since the address `vitalik@buterin.ca` corresponds to the second leaf node from the left, we can visually confirm using the above tree diagram, that these are exactly the hashes needed for a valid Merkle proof.
-To confirm the validity of this proof, we can use the `verify` method of the `tree` object.
-Extend your code with the following lines and run `node merkle.js` once more:
+Since the address `vitalik@buterin.ca` is represented by the second leaf node from the left, we can visually verify, using the previous diagram, that these hashes are precisely what's needed for a valid Merkle proof.
+To confirm the proof's validity, we use the `verify` method of the `tree` object.
+Add the following lines to your code and execute `node merkle.js` once more:
 ```Javascript
 // Get the root of the tree
 const root = tree.getRoot().toString('hex');